dzaima/CBQN/docs/README.md

 # CBQN-specific documentation

-Only CBQN-specific things are here; for general documentation, see [the BQN documentation](https://mlochbaum.github.io/BQN/doc/index.html).
+Only things specific to the CBQN implementation are here; see [the BQN documentation](https://mlochbaum.github.io/BQN/doc/index.html) for implementation-agnostic information.

 * [system functions](system.md)
 * [system commands](commands.md)